Julia Scheeres

-Julia Scheeres is a journalist and nonfiction author.
+Julia Scheeres is an American journalist and nonfiction author.
 Born in Lafayette, Indiana, Scheeres received a bachelor's degree in Spanish from Calvin College in Grand Rapids, Michigan, and a master's in journalism from the University of Southern California.
 Now living and working in San Francisco, California, she has been a contributor to the New York Times, Los Angeles Times, San Francisco Chronicle, Wired News, and LA Weekly.
 She is a 2006 recipient of the Alex Awards.

 Works

 Jesus Land

 Scheeres came to prominence with the 2005 publication of Jesus Land, a memoir of her turbulent youth growing up rebellious in a strict fundamentalist Christian family near West Lafayette, Indiana, including a harrowing stint in a Christian "reform school" in the Dominican Republic.
 The memoir is centered on her relationship with her adoptive brother David, of African-American ancestry (Scheeres is white), and on their shared experiences coping with both religious and racial intolerance, in Lafayette, including at William Henry Harrison High School.
 Scheeres has described the genesis of the book by stating, "I knew David better than anyone.
 From the time he was adopted at age three until he died in a car crash at age 20, we were in constant contact.
 We were the same age.
 We shared classrooms, church youth groups, even a reform school.
 It fell on my shoulders to keep his memory alive.
 This was a heavy burden."

 Jesus Land was a New York Times bestseller, and a Times bestseller in the UK (where it was published under the title Another Hour on a Sunday Morning).
 The book was also the winner of the American Library Association's Alex Award and the New Visions Nonfiction Book Award.
 The trade publication Publishers Weekly declared the book "announces the author as a writer to watch," and the Boston Globe praised it as "rough, brutal, and shockingly good."
 She stated in her memoir that she is no longer a Christian but a humanist.

 In December 2011, Escuela Caribe, the reform school featured in her memoir, was closed down due to a successful internet campaign by alumni to expose its 40-year history of child abuse.
 The property was transferred to another Christian ministry called Crosswinds, which reopened the school under the name Caribbean Mountain Academy.
 Although their website states their program is not affiliated with New Horizons Youth Ministries, as of 2014 at least five staff members from Escuela Caribe remained employed at the school after the transition.

 In 2022, Jesus Land was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."
 Forty-two percent of removed books “feature LBGTQ+ characters and or themes.”
 Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: